asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2017-06-02.md

 ## Question 4
-The hematocrit concentration in blood of healthy males follows a normal distribution with mean and standard deviation not known.
+The haematocrit concentration in blood of healthy males follows a normal distribution with mean and standard deviation not known.
-However, it is know that the first quartile of hematotrit is 38.5% and the third quartile is 52%.
+However, it is known that the first quartile of haematocrit is 38.5% and the third quartile is 52%.

-1. Compute the mean and the standard deviation of hematocrit in healthy males.
+1. Compute the mean and the standard deviation of haematocrit in healthy males.
-2. Compute the percentage of healthy males with more than 64 of hematocrit.
+2. Compute the percentage of healthy males with more than 64 of haematocrit.

 {{< spoiler text="Solution" >}}
-Naming $X$ to the hematocrit level in healthy males,
+Naming $X$ to the haematocrit level in healthy males,
 1. $\mu=45.25$ and $\sigma=10.07$, thus, $X\sim N(45.25, 10.07)$.<br>
 3. $P(X>64)=0.0313$, thus, a $3.13$% of healthy males.
 {{< /spoiler >}}

 ## Question 5
 It is known that 20% of professional cyclists use Erythropoietin (EPO) to improve their physical performance, and 99% of the cyclists that use EPO, also use other forbidden substances to mask the use of EPO.